theobald-software/helpcenter.theobald-software.github.io/includes/articles/how-to-check-the-accessibility-to-a-sap-system.md

 ### Port Numbers

 If an SAP-Router is used, the ports are 3299 and 3399. <br>
 If not, the ports are 32XX and 33XX.
-XX is usually the system number (like 00, or 05).
+XX is usually the system number, e.g., 00, or 05.

 Some important port numbers: